42MTQ/AI.SLAM/Documentation/DocumentationGuidelines/Diataxis/DocWorkflow.md

 # Documentation Workflow

-1. Cnsider what you see ein the documentation in front of you right now
+1. Consider what you see in the documentation in front of you right now.
 2. Ask is there any way in which it could be improved?
 3. Decide on one thing yo coulddo to it right now how ever small that would improve it
 4. Do that thing